Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

-Since every element $\sigma\in \mathrm{ker}{\rho_i}$ fixes by definition the right hand side of the last equation, this implies that $\ker \rho_{i+1}=\ker \rho_i$, a contradiction. \end{proof} \begin{remark} \begin{itemize} \item The reader should notice that when $m_{i+1}$ is not a generator of the semigroup then, in general, the expression given in eq. (\ref{writepn}) may not be unique.
-Although this fact does not affect the proof of proposition \ref{jumpsrho-gen}, we will actually see that in our case we can always write such a pole number in a \textit{unique} way, by choosing
+where $\Lambda_{c_i+1}$ is a sum of terms such that the degree of their polar part is smaller than $m_{c_i+1}$.
+But this is impossible since every element $\sigma\in \mathrm{ker}{\rho_{c_i}}$ fixes the right hand side of the last equation, therefore $\ker \rho_{c_{i+1}}=\ker \rho_{c_i}$, a contradiction.
+The reader should notice that, in general, the expression given in eq. (\ref{writepn}) is not unique.
+This fact does not affect the proof of the proposition. \end{proof}

-this comes from the fact that all the semigroups for us are \textit{telescopic}, remark \ref{telescopic}, coupled with corollary \ref{sameorder} and well known properties for such numerical semigroups, see for example \cite[Lemma 5.34]{Codes}. \item Fixing a point $P$ and a pole number $m_i$ at $P$, a function that has a unique pole at $P$ of order $m_i$ is not unique.
-If $f_i,f_i'$ are two functions such that $(f_i)_\infty=(f_i')_\infty=m_iP$, then the difference $f_i-f_i'$ is a function in $L(m_iP)$ and has pole order $|v_P(f_i-f_i')|\leq m_i$.
-By examining the Laurent expansion of $f_i,f_i'$ we see that there is constant $c\in k^*$ such that:

-where $g$ is a function in $L(m_{i-1} P)$. \item In eq. (\ref{writeratf}) the $f_j$'s in the product give rise to generators $m_j$'s of the Weierstrass semigroup.
-It may be the case that in the sum a term $f_{j^*}^{\nu_{j^*}}$ could appear, where $f_{j^*}$ gives rise to a generator $m_j<m_{j^*}$, for all $m_j$'s that appear in the product.
-However the essential is to notice that for this case also $m_{i+1}>m_{j^*}\nu_{j^*}$. \end{itemize} \end{remark} \begin{remark} The fields $F, \; F^{\ker \rho_{c_i}}$, $i=1,\ldots,n$ given in eq. (\ref{F-seq}) and in definition \ref{repfil} are generated by the elements $f_{{c_i}+1}$ we introduced in each step, i.e.
+\begin{remark} The fields $F, \; F_i$, $i=1,\ldots,n$ given in eq. (\ref{F-seq}) and in definition \ref{repfil} are generated by the elements $\bar{f}_i$ that we introduced in each step, i.e.